 On January 17, 2019, the Company received a Notice of Award from the United States Department of Health and Human Services for a grant from the National Institutes of Health ("NIH") in support of BICX102 from the National Institute on Drug Abuse.
 The grant provides for (i) \$2,842,430 in funding during the first year and (ii) \$2,831,838 during the second year subject to the terms and conditions specified in the grant, including satisfactory progress of project and the availability of funds.
-Grant payments received prior to the Company's performance of work required by the terms of the research grant are recorded as deferred income and recognized as grant income once work is performed and qualifying costs are incurred. \$249,550 in grant funds was received and (i) \$90,232 was recorded as grant income including amortization of deferred revenues of \$65,560, and (ii) \$224,879 was recorded as payment on accounts receivable during the three months ended March 31, 2021.
+On August 27, 2021, the Company received a Notice of award from the United States Department of Health and Human Services for a grant from National Institute on Drug Abuse.
+The grant provides for \$3,453,367 in funding during the third year subject to the terms and conditions specified in the grant, including satisfactory progress of project and the availability of funds.
+Grant payments received prior to the Company's performance of work required by the terms of the research grant are recorded as deferred income and recognized as grant income once work is performed and qualifying costs are incurred.
+Grant receivables were \$103,000 as of September 30, 2021, and \$224,879 as of December 31, 2020.
+Deferred revenues related to the grant were \$0 as of September 30, 2021, and \$65,560 as of December 31, 2020. \$531,134 was recorded as grant income for the nine months ended September 30, 2021. \$412,552 was recorded as grant income during the three months ended September 30, 2021.